jahidhasans/Graphene-temperature-dependent-dielectric-function/README.md

 - k-point mesh: 4×4×1 (coarse grid for ZG; a shifted/finer grid is used for Yambo — see `ZG-nscf_441_750.00K_shifted_grid.in`)
 - Kinetic energy cutoff: see input file

 > ⚠️ **Convergence note:** The cutoff energies and k-point meshes used here were converged for the specific pseudopotential provided. **If you use a different pseudopotential, you must redo the convergence study** for both the wavefunction cutoff (`ecutwfc`) and the charge density cutoff (`ecutrho`), as well as the k-point sampling.
+For 2D materials like graphene, the vacuum layer thickness between periodic images must also be converged to prevent spurious interlayer interactions.
 The same applies if you want to apply this workflow to a different material.

 ---

 ### Step 2 — Harmonic Force Constants (QE)

-The harmonic interatomic force constants (IFCs) are the starting point for the A-SDM.
+The harmonic interatomic force constants (IFCs) are the starting point for the ASDM.
 They are obtained by running `ph.x` on a 4×4×1 q-point grid, followed by `q2r.x` to Fourier-transform to real space.

 The resulting harmonic IFC file is `Anharmonic_force_constants/gr.441all.fc`.

-If you already have converged harmonic IFCs for graphene (e.g., from a previous DFPT calculation), you can skip `ph.x` and feed your `.fc` file directly into the A-SDM loop below.
+If you already have converged harmonic IFCs for graphene (e.g., from a previous DFPT calculation), you can skip `ph.x` and feed your `.fc` file directly into the ASDM loop below.
 Make sure the q-grid is dense enough to reproduce the correct phonon dispersion before proceeding.

 ---

-### Step 3 — Anharmonic Phonons via A-SDM (ZG.x)
+### Step 3 — Anharmonic Phonons via ASDM (ZG.x)

 This is the central step.
-The A-SDM self-consistently updates the IFCs by iterating between:
+The ASDM self-consistently updates the IFCs by iterating between:
 1. Generating a ZG special displacement configuration at temperature *T*
 2. Running finite-difference SCF calculations on the displaced configuration
 3. Extracting updated IFCs from the calculated forces